I spent my first thirty minutes in Baku, Azerbaijan absolutely hating it.

 But after blowing off the cab drivers, I wandered in circles, struggling to find the entrance.
 Once inside, I puzzled over what appeared to be more of a shopping mall than a bus station.
 After finally spotting a sign to the kassa, I was disappointed to find that only two booths were open, neither of which could give me the information I needed.
 No schedules were anywhere in sight.
 I gave up and headed back outside into the 90 degree heat and even higher humidity.

-Feeling increasingly grumpy, I managed to find a bus to the January 20 Metro stop and entered the underground station only to face mass confusion.
+Feeling increasingly grumpy, I managed to find a bus to the January 20 Metro stop closer to the center of Baku and entered the underground station only to face mass confusion.
 I saw absolutely no English anywhere.
 They didn’t even have nice signs with numbers and pictures showing how to buy a Metro card and charge it.
 I stood in front of the hectic cashier’s booth for a good five minutes trying to break through to ask someone for help.

 Then suddenly everything changed.